Remix: Copyright implications

 Because remixes may borrow heavily from an existing piece of music (possibly more than one), the issue of intellectual property becomes a concern.
 The most important question is whether a remixer is free to redistribute his or her work, or whether the remix falls under the category of a derivative work according to, for example, United States copyright law.
 Of note are open questions concerning the legality of visual works, like the art form of collage, which can be plagued with licensing issues.

 There are two obvious extremes with regard to derivative works.
 If the song is substantively dissimilar in form (for example, it might only borrow a motif which is modified, and be completely different in all other respects), then it may not necessarily be a derivative work (depending on how heavily modified the melody and chord progressions were).
 On the other hand, if the remixer only changes a few things (for example, the instrument and tempo), then it is clearly a derivative work and subject to the copyrights of the original work's copyright holder.

-The Creative Commons is a non-profit organization that allows the sharing and use of creativity and knowledge through free legal tools and explicitly aims for enabling a Remix culture.
+The Creative Commons is a non-profit organization that allows the sharing and use of creativity and knowledge through free legal tools and explicitly aims for enabling a remix culture.
 They created a website that allows artists to share their work with other users, giving them the ability to share, use, or build upon their work, under the Creative Commons license.
 The artist can limit the copyright to specific users for specific purposes, while protecting the users and the artist.

-The exclusive rights of the copyright owner over acts such as reproduction/copying, communication, adaptation and performance – unless licensed openly – by their very nature reduce the ability to negotiate copyright material without permission.
+The exclusive rights of the copyright owner over acts such as reproduction/copying, communication, adaptation and performance – unless licensed openly – by their very nature reduce the ability to negotiate copyrighted material without permission.